rokath/trice/docs/TriceUserManual.md

 #### 6.5.4. <a id='communication-ports'></a>Communication Ports

 * For RTT the [SEGGER](https://www.segger.com/downloads/jlink/) source is already included.
-See [./TriceOverRTT.md](./TriceOverRTT.md) for more info.
+See [Trice over RTT](#trice-over-rtt) for more info.
   * If RTT is used, no hardware specific adaptions needed and it is the fastest possible data transfer.
 But you cannot use it in the field usually.
   * The direct trice mode is recommended for RTT.
 The single trice execution is a bit longer then, but the log is completely done in one shot.
 It takes about 100-150 processor clocks, aka 1-2 microseconds.
     * Info: All deferred trice modes are faster in the runtime execution but the Trice logs appear slightly delayed.
 You can finetune the Trices down to only 3 Assembler instructions **executable within 6 processor clocks**.
-See [./TriceSpeed.md](./TriceSpeed.md) as example.
+See [Trice Speed](#trice-speed) as example.
 * For UART transfer add UART write functionality.
 The deferred mode is recommended for UART transfer.
 * It is possible to log over several channels parallel and to select an ID range for each tag.
 * An additional device, like local file, GPIO pin or SPI, is possible by providing an appropriate write functionality.